 Global Racial Justice Fellows

-The inaugural cohort of global racial justice fellows collaborates with the Einaudi Center’s interdisciplinary community committed to racial justice, conducts research on racism and structural inequality, and plans and hosts related events and activities.
+The student and postdoctoral fellows collaborate with the Einaudi Center’s interdisciplinary community committed to research on intersectional inequalities, conducts research on racism, and plans and hosts related events and activities.

 Read more about Einaudi’s inequalities, identities, and justice research priority.

 Jin Kyung Cho is pursuing a master of science in advanced architectural design.
 She is a research-based curator and architect.
 Her research is focused on the development of environmental and ecological art and architecture since the emergence of earth art in the 1960s.
 Cho has worked on and organized numerous public projects involving art, architecture, and urbanism.
 Cho is the inaugural Tony Smith Foundation 2022 Research Residency Fellow and grantee of the Culture and Arts Fund from Arts Council Korea.

 Ariel Dela Cruz (they/he) is a PhD student in the Department of Performing and Media Arts.
 At the intersections of performance studies, queer studies, trans studies, and Filipinx studies, their research conceptualizes care as a mode of world-making and as a liberatory praxis enacted by transmasculine Filipinx people.
 As a queer and transmasculine Filipinx-Canadian, they have worked as a community worker and educator in Toronto for over six years.
 As a graduate fellow, they hope to draw attention to queer and trans reimaginings of futurity, relationality, and solidarity beside and despite racial injustices.